Writings About Music

 Dad didn't drink coffee, so maybe it was a tea cup...

 After writing this tribute, I went for a walk well past midnight, and came upon a fantastical, nocturnally thriving profusion of grand, billowing red roses in front of a stately home I'd never noticed before.
 I held bunches of the crimson flowerings gently in my hands while speaking softly out into the night air: "I love you, Dad."
-During one of our last visits in May, I had shown Dad a lead writing tool made from actual lapis lazuli, and he had stared at it in wonderment: "It looks like the sky!" perceiving at once exactly how the ancients viewed this wondrous stone.
+During one of our last visits in May, I had shown Dad a mechanical pencil gifted to me encased in actual lapis lazuli, and he had stared at it in wonderment: "It looks like the sky!" perceiving at once exactly how the ancients viewed this wondrous stone.

 And now his eyes are two of the stars that shine down on us at night with all their wisdom and love.